knuesel/callisto/src/handlers.typ

 #import "reading/rich-object.typ"

-// Handlers are always called with a positional argument for the data to handle
+// Handlers are always called with a positional argument for the data to
-// and a 'ctx' keyword argument for contextual data (a dict that includes at
+// handle, and a 'ctx' keyword argument for contextual data: a dict that
-// least least cell, format, handlers and ignore-wrong-format fields).
+// includes at least least cell, format, handlers (full dict, not just the
+// user handlers or 'auto') and ignore-wrong-format fields.
 // Handlers must also accept arbitrary extra arguments for extensibility.
 This
 // is used for example in image handlers which can receive an 'alt' value
 // (and possibly also other values) to be forwarded to std.image.